erin2722/erin2722/README.md

 Formally:

-🔧 Head of Engineering Columbia Daily Spectator, where I built and launched https://www.columbiaspectator.com/ and https://lionclubs.info/.
+🔧 Head of Engineering at Columbia Daily Spectator, where I led a team that built and launched https://www.columbiaspectator.com/ and https://lionclubs.info/.

 📚 CS student at Columbia University, with a focus on database systems.